wjddndud00/5080-5090-Solutions/README.md

 #### Updating the repository

 Use the Git commands `add` and `commit` to [save your work](https://www.atlassian.com/git/tutorials/saving-changes/git-commit) either on the command line, or in a GUI client.
 Use the Git command `push`, again either on the command line or in a GUI, to update your remote repository on GitHub.
 [This tutorial](http://robert-reiz.com/2011/10/01/git-add-commit-push-pull/) is a good summary of all three commands.
+This [chapter in the Git book](http://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository) goes into more detail.

 #### Syncing the repository

 If working from the command line, or using a GUI client that does not support syncing from multiple remote repositories (the GitHub GUI clients do not), it will be necessary to sync your repository with this repository manually when this repository is updated.
-The commands are (assuming working from the default master branch):
+The commands are:

     git remote add upstream https://github.com/RonReeder/5080-5090-Solutions
     git fetch upstream